JanssenProject/jans/docs/admin/auth-server/client-management/client-authn.md

 2. Private key based

 While shared key based authentication is simpler to implement, it is less secure than private key based authentication mechanisms.
-This is primarily because client secret is transferred between client and authorization server at some point during the authentication process.
+This is primarily because when using shared key based authentication methods, the client secret is transferred between client and authorization server at some point during the authentication process.

 Characteristics table below shows side-by-side comparison of various supported authentication methods.